zytedata/web-snap/README.md

 These options will reduce the Amazon snapshot from ~*21MB*, to *857K* (24x smaller), without losing any useful information.

-If you care about the snapshot size, you need to try different options depending on the domain, to see what works.
+If you care about the snapshot size, you need to try different options depending on the domain, to see what works, because some options will break the page on restore.

 ## File format